South Africa: Scientists detect new COVID-19 variant | DW | 25.11.2021

 While the delta variant has two mutations and the beta variant has three — the B.1.1.529 variant has at least 32 spike protein mutations.

-Christina Pagel, the director of Clinical Operational Research Unit at University Collee London and a leading UK expert on COVID-19, called the new variant "extremely worrying."
+Christina Pagel, the director of Clinical Operational Research Unit at University College London (UCL) and a leading UK expert on COVID-19, called the new variant "extremely worrying."

 "Although the data are limited, our experts are working overtime with all the established surveillance systems to understand the new variant and what the potential implications could be," said Adrian Puren, acting executive director of South Africa's National Institute for Communicable Diseases.